matthewkeating/tasks/README.md

 > Due to Tasks automated culling features, which purge tasks using a FIFO method, neither completed or deleted tasks can be reordered via drag and drop.
 Similarly, snoozed tasks, which inherently have a "natural" relative order based on the length of time before a snoozed task "wakes up," cannot be reordered via drag and drop.

 #### Notes
 Each task can have associated notes.
-The editor supports ordered and unordered lists, as well as bold, italics, and underline font decoration.
+The editor supports ordered and unordered lists; checklists; as well as bold, italics, underline and other font decoration.

 #### Light and Dark Themes
 Tasks has two themes: light and dark.